Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

   instructor will assess aspects of the project including, but not limited to, the use of effective Python source code comments, correct Git commit messages, and accurate responses to the technical writing questions.

-As with all other grading components, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub Action build to pass correctly.

-  Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical knowledge and skills.

 ### Practical Assignments